Helpful How-To: Teaching Kids About Money

 A creative way to teach your kids smart money management skills involves utilizing games.
 Monopoly, for example, introduces children to a variety of concepts including budgeting, negotiations, debt, saving for the future, and planning for unexpected expenses.

-Without realizing it, kids are learning while having fun.
-Allow them to make mistakes but have them think about their choices afterwards.
 What would they have done differently?
 How difficult was it to earn money?
 How would savings have helped them in critical times?
-Help kids come to the intended conclusion.
+If needed, help kids come to the intended conclusion.

 Involve Kids